Legislation

 This page is intended to provide quick and easy access to state and municipal laws and regulations regarding organics diversion and compostable materials.

-It is important to understand organics diversion policy, and how it can impact your business or organization.
-This information is not intended to be all inclusive, nor is it intended to provide legal advice and/or safe harbor.
-It is recommended that you check with your local government to ensure you’re in full compliance of all recycling laws and regulations.
+It is important to understand organics diversion policy and how it can impact your business or organization.
+This information is not intended to be all-inclusive, nor is it intended to provide legal advice and/or safe harbor.
+It is recommended that you check with your local government to ensure you’re in full compliance with all recycling laws and regulations.

 Learn more about zero-waste and organics diversion here.